Whanganui High School takes great pride in offering a range of facilities to be used by its staff and students.

 All lockers are allocated by our Student Centre.

 - Metal locker keys are available for $20.
 This is a key rental/bond refunded when you return the key at the end of the year.
 Many lockers have 2 keys available so you should share with a friend.

 - If students wish to be allocated a metal locker, they MUST acquire a pre-printed LOCKER REQUEST ENVELOPE from the student centre.
 You must return payment in the pre-printed envelope.

-- Mr. Keene will issue keys & locker numbers by the end of February.
+- The Student Centre will issue keys & locker numbers by the end of February.

 - NO ENVELOPE, NO LOCKER, NO EXCEPTIONS!
 It is best if you share a locker.